MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 ## Accounts and Key Management

 The Snaps API contains functionality that allows you to manage users' private keys, with their approval.
-This capability comes with great responsiblity on the part of the developer: misplaced or stolen private keys will lead to a complete loss of funds for the users of the snap.
-Our team has developed some guidelines to help you assess the feasibility and sanity of your snap.
+This capability comes with great responsibility on part of the developer: Misplaced or stolen private keys may lead to a complete loss of funds for users of the snap.
+Below are some guidelines to help snap developers assess the feasibility and sanity of their snaps.

 ### Key Management Guidelines